csalzano/power-boost-for-gravity-forms/readme.txt

 == Changelog ==

+= 3.1.0 =
+* [Added] Adds caching to the Gravity Forms dashboard widget by replacing the widget with our own copy.
+The 3 database queries are cached for a maximum of 6 hours instead of running every time the dashboard widget loads.
+Six hours can be changed with the a filter `gravityforms_dashboard_cache_duration`.
+* [Fixed] Bug fix when retrieving a partial entry in the HTML field merge tags feature.
+Explicitly convert floats to strings so they are not interpreted as integers.
+* [Changed] Changes tested up to version number to 6.2.0.

 = 3.0.2 =
 * [Fixed] Adds support for PHP 7.2 by fixing syntax errors around commas after final function parameters.
 * [Fixed] Bug fix when linking users to redirect-type confirmations after using the Replace Forms feature.